 Time to read: 3 minutes.
-I recently discovered 3 of the best, most effective lead generation ideas out there: #1, Update the way you’re marketing yourself online to DESIGN for sales.
+I discovered 3 of the best, most effective lead generation ideas out there: #1, Update the way you’re marketing yourself online to DESIGN for sales.
 Don’t follow “the gurus.” #2, Give your best advice away online, in exchange for leads. #3 Create confidence in prospects in ways that give “results in advance” to ultimately earn the sale.

 Here’s what I mean step-by-step, in detail.

 Point blank: Why are most sales people and small businesses struggling or failing to generate leads?
 Because they invest in Web and social marketing—yet define success as engagement instead of sales.
 But there’s more.

 If you are struggling to create sales leads with LinkedIn, videos or blogs you (or your marketing team) are probably very busy justifying.

 You’re measuring content (and investing time in WHAT messages say) rather than structuring or designing to turn those messages into leads—to create response.

 In other words, you see content (words and images you put onto the Web) as a means to build brand, gain attention and influence.